Asymptotics of multivariate sequences, part III: quadratic points: Five motivating applications

-A number of different two-dimensional QRW's are analyzed in~\cite{brady-bressler-pemantle}.
+A number of different two-dimensional QRW's are analyzed in~\cite{BBBP}.
 In these examples, the variety defined by the common denominator $\det (I - M)$ of the entries of $(I-M)^{-1}$ turns out to be smooth, and amplitudes may be computed from Theorem~\ref{th:smooth}.
+Figure~\ref{fig:qwalk} shows an intensity plot for a quantum walk whose unitary matrix $U$ was generated at random without any symmetries.

+The feasible region, where the probability amplitudes do not decay exponentially, is a well defined region of irregular shape.
+It is the image of the torus under the logarithmic Gauss map.
+The region is determined by the denominator $\det (I-M)$ of the the spacetime generating function.

 We now restrict our attention to the Hadamard QRW.
-This is not analyzed in~\cite{brady-bressler-pemantle}, because the denominator factors, one factor having a quadratic point at $\pm (1,1,1)$.
+The methods of~\cite{BBBP} did not suffice to analyze this QRW because of the quadratic point and the fact that the denominator $(1-Z^2) Q$ is not irreducible.
+Two of the factors are binomials $(1 \pm Z)$ and the third factor, $Q$, has quadratic points at $\pm (1,1,1)$, each of which is on one of the binomial varieties.
+The time-200 intensity plot for this QRW is shown in Figure~\ref{fig:QRW}, where the $x$ and $y$ axes are rescaled spatial variables $(r/t, s/t)$, or in other words, velocities.

+The feasible region is evidently highly symmetric.
+Within the feasible region, however, there is asymmetric variation in the intensities.
+This is due to the somewhat arbitrary choice of starting and ending states, which produce the numerators $P_1 , P_2, P_3$ and $P_4$, none of which possesses rotational symmetry in the $X$-$Y$ plane.
+The following result rigorously establishes the picture in Figure~\ref{fig:QRW}.

+\begin{thm}[feasible region for the two-dimensional Hadamard QRW] When the velocity is outside the closed disk of radius $\sqrt{1/2}$ the amplitudes decay exponentially.
+Inside this disk, except possibly at the center, the amplitudes do not decay exponentially and are instead $\Theta (t^{-1})$. \end{thm}

+\begin{unremark} It will turn out that the dominant contribution to the asymptotics of the probability amplitudes everywhere except possibly at the center and boundary are controlled by smooth points rather than by the two quadratic points.
+The reason we include this example in the present paper is that controlling the estimate at the quadratic points will require the big-O lemma. \end{unremark}